qshaner/LlamaBackend/README.md

 flask run --debug
 ```

-This will make the application available on `localhost:5000`.
+This will make the application available on `localhost:5000` with live-reloading.